Fall Term in Siena, Italy (2015)

 ISS 132: Italian Term Seminar-- This 1-credit culture seminar is required of all participants.
 It will include predeparture sessions offered in the Spring of 2015 and on-site meetings and assignments while in Siena.
 This course will be led by Dr. Amanda Baugous and Dr. Allen Bertsche (Predeparture)

-ITAL 150-- This course is required of all participants.
-It is an introduction to basic Italian, including the vocabulary andexpressions which will be of most use to you as you live and study in Siena and travel within Italy.
+ITAL 150: Beginning Italian-- This course is required of all participants unless you can demonstrate prior study of Italian.
+It is an introduction to basic Italian, including the vocabulary and expressions which will be of most use to you as you live and study in Siena and travel within Italy.
 This course will be taught by local Italian faculty.

 BUSN 314: Informed Consumerism in a Borderless World (approval pending)-- This course will study the economy from the perspective of production, distribution and consumption of key products of Italy, including wine and automobiles.
 This course will provide historical context but will also look at today's economic environment, the role of the European Union, national and regional laws and structures which impact the production, sale, export and marketing of vital products in the Italian economy.
 This course will be led by Dr. Amanda Baugous.

-ECON 3xx: Italy and the Economic Integration of Europe: (Course, number and PS are pending approval at this time.)
+ECON 370: Topics in Economics: Italy and the Economic Integration of Europe: (final approval pending approval at this time.)
 This course focuses on economic policies implemented by the EU and the effects of these policies, with a special focus on the impact on Italy of membership in the European Union (EU), The first part of the course analyzes the institutional assessment of European Union.
 The course then examines economic policies of European Union with an emphasis on monetary policies.
 The third part of the course analyze European economics policies and looks at the effects of those policies.
 In all sections of the course special attention is devoted to the Italian case.
 This course will be taught by local Italian faculty.